JIaJIating/FocusCoding/README.md

   give me an issue.
 Thanks a lot.

 - Note:
-    - 1. Please name your folder with your username.
+    - 1. Please name your folder with your own username.
     - 2. Everyone needs to add README in his or her own path.
     - 3. Please check the status before you push, be sure your branch is synchronous with master branch.
 Don't push meaningless commits.